Our Success Stories

 Frankie arrived at our clinic with eyes full of innocence and kindness, looking for a new home.
 We took care of her for eight months before two families adopted her, but they ended up bringing her back to us because they felt she needed too much attention.
 Desperately seeking a forever home for Frankie, we got our miracle!
 A young lady came in one day, looking for a puppy to adopt.
 Instead of showing her puppies as she requested, we introduced her to Frankie and explained her situation.
 Then we left them alone together to get to know each other, and the young lady sincerely fell in love with Frankie.
 She felt that Frankie was truly a sweetheart in need of a caring family, so she adopted her and welcomed her into her home.
 Frankie found her forever home, complete with a big garden and two partners to play with!
 We couldn’t have asked for anything better for her.
 All the best to Frankie!

-Nelson was found on the side of the road by one of our staff members, after he was just hit by a car.
-He was suffocating, and his left eye was completely out of its socket.
+After he was hit by a car, Nelson was found on the side of the road by a staff member.
+When he arrived, he was suffocating, and his left eye was completely out of its socket.
 Brought to the clinic as an emergency patient, we immediately performed surgery to remove his eye and treat his other injuries.
 Once he was healed, we tried to find a good home for him.
 Very sweet and “talkative,” Nelson became part of the clinic’s team, meowing at everyone he met.
 But sadly, no one adopted him though, so the staff member who found him decided to take him home to be her 22nd cat!
 He has since gained weight and confidence and has become very playful!
 We’re so grateful to this staff member for her kindness and selflessness in taking Nelson home.